Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Conclusions

 The studied bound states can be considered as a precursor of many-body droplet states in binary bosonic mixtures.
 Therefore, the reported results suggest that quantum droplets in two- and three-dimensional lattices could have a distinct dependence on the interatomic interaction from the one-dimensional droplets studied in the past~\cite{morera_quantum_2020,morera_universal_2021}.
 A particularly relevant extension of the present work would be to find the connection between the found minimum of the binding energy and the equilibrium condition of large droplets.
 Such studies could be performed in the future with other numerical and theoretical techniques, such as quantum Monte-Carlo~\cite{gubernatis_quantum_2016,motoyama_dsqss_2021} or the Quantum Gutzwiller approach~\cite{caleffi_quantum_2020,colussi_quantum_2022}.
-Other devised extensions include the examination of mixtures with different tunneling rates and the examination of dynamics.
+Such approaches could also be employed to test our results in larger lattices, which is a pressing issue.